-Bach and Metzger (2019) report that, over 2003-2016 in the US, approximately 75% more shareholder proposals have been rejected by a margin of one percent than proposals approved by a similar narrow margin.
+(2019) who report that, over 2003-2016 in the US, approximately 75% more shareholder proposals have been rejected by a margin of one percent than proposals approved by a similar narrow margin.
+This is a relevant finding given that we document that a substantial number of stocks have phantom shares greater than 1% of shares outstanding, as Figure 2 shows.
 Repeating our above analysis of contested proposals within the narrower margins of 1% of passing threshold, we find that the outcomes of the 16.24% of 117 management proposals, and the 10.41% of 221 management and shareholder governance proposals would have flipped, should the phantom shares have been voted.
+This represents a powerful assessment of the significance and potential implications of phantom shares on the corporate voting process.

-Next, we examine the impact of phantom shares on voting in a regression setting.
-In Table 7, we estimate the probability of passing for shareholder proposals (Column 1), contested shareholder governance proposals35 (Column 2), for items related to a broker voting rule change from 2012, to account for potential endogeneity (Column 3), and for contested proposals, including both the management and the shareholder governance proposals (Column 4).
-All variables are standardized, and coefficients are given as odds ratios,36 so coefficients greater (less than) than one indicate an increase (decrease) in the probability of an item passing.

-Similar to Table 3, in this analysis, we designate the voting direction of phantom shares
+To better assess this economic significance, we examine the impact of phantom shares on voting outcomes in a regression setting after including several controls such as the actual votes cast by ETF and index funds.
+In Table 7, we estimate the probability of passing for shareholder proposals (Column 1), contested shareholder governance proposals37 (Column 2), for items related to a broker voting rule change from 2012, to account for potential endogeneity (Column 3), and for contested proposals, including both the management and the shareholder governance proposals (Column 4).
+All variables are standardized, and coefficients are presented as odds ratios,38 so coefficients greater (less than) than one indicate an increase (decrease) in the probability of an item passing.
+Similar to Table 3, we designate the hypothetical voting direction of phantom shares based on the ETF's voting decision (for or against) for the underlying shares that were actually held by the sponsor.